abhaysingh009/Complete-Python/README.md

 ## Highlights

-- Deep understanding of list slicing and indexing
+- Focused on understanding internal working of Python concepts rather than just syntax
-- Explored internal behavior of Python operations
+- Practiced writing logic-driven code with attention to edge cases and behavior
-- Implemented real-time output using `\r`
+- Explored how Python handles operations like slicing, iteration, and data storage internally
-- Practiced logical thinking through coding
+- Developed habit of questioning “why” behind code execution

 ---